nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_medication.md

 			<td>A single plain text phrase describing the entire medication dosage and administration directions, including dose quantity and medication frequency.
 Comment: e.g. "I tablet at night" or "20mg at 10pm" This is the form of dosage direction text normally available from UK GP systems.</td>
 			<td>0 to 1</td>
 			<td>O</td>
-			<td>Text within the <b>section.narrative.text</b> and text repeated in the FHIR element <b>MedicationStatement.dosage.text</b></td>
+			<td>Text within the <b>section.narrative.text</b> and text repeated in the FHIR element <b>MedicationStatement.dosage.text</b>.</td>
 		</tr>
 		<tr>
 			<td>Dose amount description </td>
 			<td>A plain text description of medication single dose amount, as described in the AoMRC medication headings.
 Comment: e.g. "30 mg" or "2 tabs".
 UK Secondary care clinicians and systems normally minimally structure their dose directions, separating Dose amount and Dose timing (often referred to as Dose and Frequency).
 This format is not normally used in GP systems, which will always import Dose and Frequency descriptions concatenated into the single Dose directions description.</td>
 			<td>0 to 1</td>
 			<td>O</td>
-			<td>Text should be part of Dose directions description PRSB element and will be included as part of the FHIR element <b>MedicationStatement.dosage.text</b></td>
+			<td>Text should be part of Dose directions description PRSB element and will be included as part of the FHIR element <b>MedicationStatement.dosage.text</b>.</td>
 		</tr>
 		<tr>
 			<td>Dose timing description</td>
 			<td>A plain text description of medication dose frequency, as described in the PRSB medication headings.
 Comment: e.g. "Twice a day", "At 8am 2pm and 10pm".
 UK Secondary care clinicians and systems normally minimally structure their dose directions, separating Dose amount and Dose timing (often referred to as Dose and Frequency).
-This format is not normally used in GP systems, which will always import Dose and Frequency descriptions concatenated into the single Dose directions description</td>
+This format is not normally used in GP systems, which will always import Dose and Frequency descriptions concatenated into the single Dose directions description.</td>
 			<td>0 to 1</td>
 			<td>O</td>
-			<td>Text should be part of Dose directions description PRSB element and will be included as part of the FHIR element <b>MedicationStatement.dosage.text</b></td>
+			<td>Text should be part of Dose directions description PRSB element and will be included as part of the FHIR element <b>MedicationStatement.dosage.text</b>.</td>
 		</tr>
 		<tr>
 			<td> <font color="red">Text Parsable dose directions</font></td>
 			<td> <font color="red">A parsable 'dose syntax' which carries dose strength, dose timing, dose duration and maximum dose information.
 Comment: e.g. "20-30mg ^4/6h prn [180mg /24h]" = 20 to 30 mgs, up to 4-6 hourly as required.
 Maximum 180mg in 24 hours.
 The 'as required reason' e.g. 'for pain' should be carried in the Additional Instruction element.
 Note that this is generally a symptom and is not the same as the Indication which will usually describe a diagnosis or condition.
-Where supported, this would generally be used to exchange dosage information between systems, while Structured dose directions are likely to be used only within openEHR-based systems</font></td>
+Where supported, this would generally be used to exchange dosage information between systems, while Structured dose directions are likely to be used only within openEHR-based systems.</font></td>
 			<td> <font color="red">0 to 1</font></td>
 			<td> <font color="red">O</font></td>
-			<td> <font color="red"><b>DO NOT USE</b> Data items acting as placeholders for future 'advanced' structured dose syntax solution. insufficient information to detail these further at present</font></td>
+			<td> <font color="red"><b>DO NOT USE</b> Data items acting as placeholders for future 'advanced' structured dose syntax solution.
+Insufficient information to detail these further at present.</font></td>
 		</tr>
 		<tr>
 			<td> <font color="red">Structured dose direction cluster</font></td>
-			<td> <font color="red">A structural representation of the elements carried by the dose syntax in 'Parsable doseStrength / timing' i.e. dose strength, dose timing, dose duration and maximum dose</font></td>
+			<td> <font color="red">A structural representation of the elements carried by the dose syntax in 'Parsable doseStrength / timing' i.e. dose strength, dose timing, dose duration and maximum dose.</font></td>
 			<td> <font color="red">0 to many</font></td>
 			<td> <font color="red">O</font></td>
-			<td> <font color="red"><b>DO NOT USE</b> - Data items acting as placeholders for future 'advanced' structured dose syntax solution. insufficient information to detail these further at present</font></td>
+			<td> <font color="red"><b>DO NOT USE</b> - Data items acting as placeholders for future 'advanced' structured dose syntax solution.
+Insufficient information to detail these further at present.</font></td>
 		</tr>
 		<tr>
 			<td> <font color="red">Structured dose amount cluster</font></td>
 			<td> <font color="red">A structural representation of dose amount.
 Comment: e.g. 20mg or 2 tablets This element will generally only be used when persisting data within systems with 'Parsable dose directions' being used to exchange the same information between systems.</font></td>
 			<td> <font color="red">&nbsp;</font></td>
 			<td> <font color="red">O</font></td>
-				<td> <font color="red"><b>DO NOT USE</b> - Data items acting as placeholders for future 'advanced' structured dose syntax solution. insufficient information to detail these further at present</font></td>
+				<td> <font color="red"><b>DO NOT USE</b> - Data items acting as placeholders for future 'advanced' structured dose syntax solution.
+Insufficient information to detail these further at present.</font></td>
 		</tr>
 		<tr>
 			<td> <font color="red">Structured dose timing cluster</font></td>
 			<td> <font color="red">A slot containing a structural, computable representation of dose timing and maximum dose.
 Comment: This element will generally only be used when persisting data within systems with 'Parsable dose directions' being used to exchange the same information between systems.</font></td>
 			<td> <font color="red">&nbsp;</font></td>
 			<td> <font color="red">O</font></td>
-				<td> <font color="red"><b>DO NOT USE</b> - Data items acting as placeholders for future 'advanced' structured dose syntax solution. insufficient information to detail these further at present</font></td>
+				<td> <font color="red"><b>DO NOT USE</b> - Data items acting as placeholders for future 'advanced' structured dose syntax solution.
+Insufficient information to detail these further at present.</font></td>
 		</tr>
 		<tr>
 			<td>Dose direction duration</td>